Popovkov57/Portofolio/README.md

 ## License
 The source code for the site is licensed under the MIT license, which you can find in the [LICENSE](https://github.com/Popovkov57/Portofolio/blob/main/LICENSE) file.
-All graphical assets are licensed under the Creative Commons Attribution 3.0 Unported License.